-Creamy, crunchy and packed with cheese and beautiful golden chunks of artichoke hearts, these cheesy little packages are the perfect make-ahead party snack!
+Creamy, crunchy and packed with cheese and beautiful golden chunks of artichoke hearts, this recipe for Artichoke Cheese Wontons is the perfect make-ahead party snack!

 This simple, fresh recipe is from my friend Eliza’s newest and beautifully presented cookbook; Small Bites: Skewers, Sliders and Other Party Eats.

 Grated Parmesan cheese, mayo, garlic powder, Monterey Jack cheese, water-packed artichoke hearts, wonton wrappers (typically found in the produce section near herbs and such) and fresh chives.